RohanAdwankar/AIQToolkit/examples/data_agent/README.md

 3. **Output Results**: Present complete table live as the AI edits the table

 ## Installation
+1. clone the repo and follow steps from root README.md on how to install aiq and cd into examples
-uv pip install -e data_agent
+2. uv pip install -e data_agent
-aiq run --config_file 'data_agent/configs/config.yml' --input "get data for each year from 2020 to 2015 for the us population"
+3. aiq serve --config_file 'data_agent/configs/config.yml'
+4. cd deepscrape-frontend && npm run build && npm run start